Signs of Dog Pregnancy & Caring for a Pregnant Dog

 How Long are Dogs Pregnant?

 One of the first questions that many people ask concerning dog pregnancy is: “How long are dogs pregnant?”
 The answer is about 63 days.
-The gestation period is measured from the day your dog ovulates to the day of whelping.
-Using a whelping calendar can help you keep track of your dog’s pregnancy.
+The dog gestation period is measured from the day your dog ovulates to the day of whelping.
+Using a whelping calendar can help you figure out your dog's due date and keep track of your dog’s pregnancy.

 Similar to humans, dogs are pregnant for 3 trimesters; however, their trimesters are only about 21 days long.
 Here are a few notable milestones during dog pregnancy: